determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/deepspeed/autotuning.rst

 .. important::

-   **Deprecation Notice**: DeepSpeed Autotune has been deprecated.
-This feature will be removed in a future release.
-Please see :ref:`Search Methods <_search-methods>` for details on supported preset searchers.
+   **Deprecation Notice**: DeepSpeed Autotune is deprecated and will be removed in an upcoming release.
+For information on supported search methods, please visit :ref:`search-methods`.

 .. meta::
    :description: This user guide demonstrates how to optimize DeepSpeed parameters in order to take full advantage of the user's hardware and model.